Fitbit Charging Problems: Causes & Fixes

 My Fitbit charges but the battery drains within hours — what's wrong?

-That points to the battery, which has faded after 18–24 months of daily cycles.
-See our battery replacement cost spoke for the per-model price.
+That is the signature of a tired cell, faded after 18–24 months of daily cycles.
+The battery replacement cost spoke lists the per-model price.

 The charging pins look corroded or bent — can that be fixed?

-Yes — corroded or bent dock pins and oxidised device contact pads are a charging/connector repair, carrying the 9-month guarantee tier.
-See the charging figure for your model on the full price guide.
+Yes — green or bent dock pins and tarnished pads on the tracker are a charging/connector repair on the 9-month guarantee tier.
+The full price guide shows the charging figure for your model.

 My Fitbit got wet and won't charge — what should I do first?

-Stop charging it, do not power it on, do not apply heat.
-Treat it as water damage and send it in for assessment on the water-damage tier.
-See what to do if your device got wet.
+Keep it off the dock, leave it switched off, and apply no heat.
+Handle it as water damage and send it in to be assessed on the water-damage tier.
+The what to do if your device got wet guide has the immediate steps.

 Can you fix a Fitbit charging problem by post?

-Yes. celltech is mail-in only, UK-wide, tracked and insured both ways, with free diagnostics so you only pay for a confirmed fault.
+Yes — celltech works mail-in only, UK-wide, tracked and insured both ways, and diagnoses free so the only thing you pay for is a confirmed fault.

 How much does a Fitbit charging repair cost?

-Charging and connector repairs are priced from our published Fitbit price list — see the charging column on the full price guide for your model — and carry a 9-month guarantee.
-If it turns out to be the battery, that is a separate battery replacement on the 27-month tier.
+Charging and connector repairs come from our published Fitbit price list — check the charging column on the full price guide for your model — and carry a 9-month guarantee.
+If the cell turns out to be the real problem, that is a separate battery replacement on the 27-month tier.

 Ready to send yours in?
 Book a Fitbit charging repair.
 For structural parallels, see our Apple Watch charging troubleshooting and more charging troubleshooting.